ServerMod/MultiAdmin/README.md

 - Exit Command: Adds a graceful exit command
 - Folder Copy Round Queue: Copies files from folders in a queue
 - Help: Display a full list of MultiAdmin commands and in game commands
-- Stop Server When Inactive: Stops the server after a period inactivity
+- Stop Server When Inactive: Stops the server after a period inactivity [Requires ServerMod]
 - Restart On Low Memory: Restarts the server if the working memory becomes too low
 - ModLog: Logs admin messages to separate file, or prints them
 - MultiAdminInfo: Prints MultiAdmin license and version information
 - New: Adds a command to start a new server given a config folder
 - Restart Command: Allows the game to be restarted without restarting MultiAdmin
-- Restart Next Round: Restarts the server after the current round ends
+- Restart Next Round: Restarts the server after the current round ends [Requires ServerMod]
-- Restart After a Number of Rounds: Restarts the server after a number rounds completed
+- Restart After a Number of Rounds: Restarts the server after a number rounds completed [Requires ServerMod]
-- Stop Next Round: Stops the server after the current round ends
+- Stop Next Round: Stops the server after the current round ends [Requires ServerMod]
-- TitleBar: Updates the title bar with instance based information, such as session id and player count (Requires ServerMod to function fully)
+- TitleBar: Updates the title bar with instance based information, such as console port and player count [Requires ServerMod to function fully]

 ## MultiAdmin Commands
 This does not include ServerMod or ingame commands, for a full list type `HELP` in multiadmin which will produce all commands.

 - CONFIG <RELOAD>: Reloads the configuration file
 - EXIT: Exits the server
-- GITHUBGEN [FILE LOCATION]: Generates a github .md file outlining all the features/commands
+- GITHUBGEN [FILE LOCATION]: Generates a GitHub README file outlining all the features/commands
 - HELP: Prints out available commands and their function
 - INFO: Prints MultiAdmin license and version information
 - NEW <SERVER ID>: Starts a new server with the given Server ID
 - RESTART: Restarts the game server (MultiAdmin will not restart, just the game)
-- RESTARTNEXTROUND: Restarts the server at the end of this round
+- RESTARTNEXTROUND: Restarts the server at the end of this round [Requires ServerMod]
-- STOPNEXTROUND: Stops the server at the end of this round
+- STOPNEXTROUND: Stops the server at the end of this round [Requires ServerMod]

 ## MultiAdmin Execution Arguments
 The arguments available for running MultiAdmin with